 - Exactly how long it takes to make a cube will depend on your freezer and how warm the water is to start.
 Mine took less than four hours.

-- To get the ice cube out, hold the mold in your hands for about 30 seconds to warm it slightly.
-Pull the cap off, using the tab.
-Then squeeze gently with one hand while keeping your other hand over the open end.
 The first time I made an ice cube, I didn’t keep a hand over the opening, and my cube went flying out as if from a slingshot . . . skidded across the carpet, picking up all sorts of lint and stopping right in front of our dog who couldn’t believe her good fortune!
 (In Guatemala, the guys at the bar nicknamed her “Hielo” for her love of ice cubes).

-- Based on my experience with other silicone kitchen gear and the Amazon reviews, my guess is that these will last for years and years as long as you don’t do something to puncture one.
-The silicone will give a little as the liquid freezes, so I just don’t envision one splitting . . . and since silicone is “soft” it’s not going to shatter even if you drop it when frozen (as hard plastic will do).
+Based on my experience with other silicone kitchen gear and the Amazon reviews, my guess is that these will last for years and years as long as you don’t do something to puncture one.
+The silicone will give a little as the liquid freezes, so I just don’t envision one splitting.
+And since silicone is “soft” it’s not going to shatter even if you drop it when frozen (as hard plastic will do).

 I cannot believe it took me this long to figure out how to make individual ice cubes, but I’m certainly happy that Sue shared this.
 UPDATE: we’re still using the molds and still loving them, over four years later!